Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 Create an artist
 ````````````````

-To create an artst POST this JSON body:
+To create an artist, POST this JSON body:

 .. code:: json